 A few other things you want to keep in mind to better manage your time are to set deadlines, delegate, stay motivated, and stop multitasking!
 (There is that magical unicorn again!)

-The Virtual Studio’s membership site will be launching a Work/Life Balance Session that will go further-in-depth into time management! be available in February 2018 so, write that down in your ONE calendar – you won’t want to miss it.
+The Virtual Studio’s membership site will be launching a Work/Life Business Session that will go further-in-depth into time management! be available in February 2018 so, write that down in your ONE calendar – you won’t want to miss it.

 How are you going to better utilize the time you have each day?

 What one calendar are you going to use moving forward?
 Let me know in the comments, I love hearing what systems they have in place!